How to get cheaper flights with a VPN + top 3 providers

 Is it legal to buy flights with a VPN?

-Yes, it’s perfectly legal to book flights with a VPN or do any other online shopping, for that matter.
-There are no specific statements against using a VPN unless stated otherwise on the booking site.
+Yes, it’s perfectly legal to book flights with a VPN or do any other online shopping.
+Unless stated otherwise on the booking site, there are no specific restrictions against using a VPN.

-However, make sure to always use a reputable VPN service like NordVPN to keep your connection secure.
-This is especially crucial if you’re looking for cheaper fares from a country with restricted internet usage, like China or Iran.
+However, always use a reputable VPN service like NordVPN to keep your connection secure.
+This is especially crucial if you’re looking for cheaper fares from a country with restricted internet access, such as China or Iran.

 Final thoughts